nodeschool/discussions/CONTRIBUTING.md

 ## 3 - Be patient

 It may take a day or two for people to respond here.
 Please don't send multiple messages in a row, it won't help your question get answered any faster.

+# Suggestions

+## Provide full command output

+To help us debug your problem please include all output from the commands you ran, including any error messages you received.

+It also helps to include your node, npm, git or other CLI command versions, which you can get by running `node -v`, `npm -v` etc.